 On the other side of the Mediterranean, is the Greek island of Santorini.
 The scenic backdrop of turquoise, blue and white, amazing villas give out a serene vibe.
 Add a black pebble beach with crystal clear water and you get an island paradise.

-It is also the most popular among the Greek Isles for couples from around the world.
+It is also the most popular European Islands among the Greek Isles for couples from around the world.

 You can Visit this beauty queen of the Cyclades Islands on this 9 day Island hopping trip through Greece.
-You also get to hop the beaches of Mykonos, Paros, and Ios.
+This beach hopping tour includes the islands of Mykonos, Paros, and Ios besides Santorini.
 Check availability for your travel dates.

 3. Krk, Croatia

-There are countless islands with crystal clear water and picturesque beaches in Croatia.
+There are countless islands with crystal clear water and picturesque beaches in this gem from Eastern Europe.
 Croatia’s stunning Kvarner Bay in the northern Adriatic Sea is home to many smaller bays.

 Besides the scenic beaches, the Adriatic sea‘s largest island, Krk offers ancient Croatian culture too.
 It has thousand-year-old cities and rural villages alongside lively bars & restaurants.

 Water activities such as paragliding and jet skiing are aplenty.
 It is also a divers paradise with the exquisite underwater world.

 The many secluded bays on the island provide a bubble of serenity away from the busy life of the rest of Europe.

 If you had an option to discover the landscape and people of this unique island world by bike, would you take it?
 Embark on this 8-day tour by bike.
 You get to travel on a comfortable motor yacht and travel from harbor to harbor on a bike.
 Check Availability for your dates.